 Noel Boyd, a retired ghost hunter with over nine years of experience investigating the paranormal, believes it’s because many grim events have taken place here.

-It’s no secret that some terrible things has happened in Singapore over the last century.
-Several areas around the country were once killing fields or graveyards.
+And it’s no secret that some terrible things has happened here over the last century—several areas around the country were once killing fields or graveyards.

-And Singapore has no shortage of those.
-Many of us have heard spooky stories about Old Changi Hospital, Tanglin Hill Brunei Hostel, Istana Woodneuk and Neo Tiew Estate.
-As if that’s not alarming enough, Noel thinks that ghosts can reside much closer to home.
+And we sure have no shortage of those, like Old Changi Hospital, Tanglin Hill Brunei Hostel, Istana Woodneuk and Neo Tiew Estate.
+And if that’s not alarming enough, Noel thinks that ghosts can reside in places much closer to home.

 “I believe ghosts can live anywhere.
 They can live in trees and in antique objects such as an old cupboard or a grandfather clock.
-You should be careful if you have dolls in your house because I believe ghosts love living in them,” he adds.
+You should be careful if you have dolls in your house because I believe ghosts love living in them.”

 According to Noel, ghosts aren’t the only supernatural beings.
 He says demons can cause the same damage, if not worse, and believes that they can destroy personal relationships, businesses and careers.

 If you think a ghost is bothering you, Noel advises that you remain calm and see if there are logical explanations for the situation.
-For example, could the strange noises be from a faulty electrical appliance or wild animals?
-But if you still feel that it could be a ghost, he recommends simply telling it to leave you alone in a firm but non-aggressive tone.
+For example, you should first check if the strange noises are from a faulty electrical appliance or wild animals.
+If you still feel that it could be the doings of a ghost, he recommends simply telling it to leave you alone in a firm but non-aggressive tone.

 “You shouldn’t show fear.
-Most of the time, they’ll leave you alone unless you’ve provoked them or entered their territory uninvited,” he adds.
+Most of the time, they’ll leave you alone unless you’ve provoked them or entered their territory uninvited.”